gallantlab/cottoncandy/README.md

 ### Encryption

 `cottoncandy`provides a transparent encryption interface for AWS S3 and Google Drive.
-This requires the `pycrypto` package.
+This requires the `pycryptodome` package.

 **WARNING**: Encryption is an advance feature.
 Make sure to create a backup of the encryption keys  (stored in `~/.config/cottoncandy/options.cfg`).
 If you lose your encryption keys you will not be able to recover your data!